-A Level Psychology will require you to learn and understand a range of theories, research studies & psychological concepts - many of which may be entirely new to you.
-Complete the research tasks below to ensure that you are well prepared when you begin the course in September 2020.
-Read the information on the following websites, watch the videos to help you gain or enhance your knowledge & understanding of the following topics & then make Cornell notes on one video from each topic below - https://www.psychologistworld.com/influence/social-influence https://www.youtube.com/watch?v=Ao5JTMc5GUM https://www.ted.com/talks/morgana bailey the danger of hiding who you are?language=en
+A Level Psychology will require you to learn and understand a range of theories, research studies and psychological concepts - many of which may be entirely new to you.
+Complete the research tasks below to ensure that you are well prepared when you begin the course in September.
+Read the information on the following websites, watch the videos to help you gain or enhance your knowledge and understanding of the following topics and then make Cornell notes on one video from each topic below.
+You will be required to submit these notes in your first Psychology lesson.